 Which brings us finally to the excavations slap bang in the middle of the square.

-The open plot reveals the remains of various buildings from Vienna’s past, including leftovers from a Roman settlement.
-The crossroads here connected a trade route and the road linking forts along the Danube.
+The open plot reveals the remains of various buildings from Vienna’s past, including leftovers from the Roman settlement of Vindobona.
+The crossroads here connected a trade route and the road linking forts along the Danube river border with the German tribes.

 The archaeological project accompanied the renovation and redesign of the Michaelerplatz square itself in 1990/1991, with the open excavations left as a monument to Vienna’s long history.